Wiejeben/docker-php/README.md

 - Imagick `EXT_IMAGICK`
 - Mcrypt: `EXT_MCRYPT` (Depricated in 7.2)

+Note: PHP 5.4 and 5.5 do not include any PHP extensions, this is simply a reference to cytopia his PHP-FPM packages since PHP officially does not support 5.4 and 5.5 anymore.

 ## Suggestions
 Hit me up on Twitter @Wiejeben, create an issue or preferrably create a pull request with suggestions!